 “It was good to learn of the varied nature of people’s career paths.”

-“It was a very rich and open-minding event.
+“It was a very rich and open-minded event.
 I hope there will be more to come!”